-- The hepatitis B virus is present world-wide with an estimated 300 million carriers.
-2 billion people have markers of infection - 400 million have chronic infection. - Spread of this virus is either by the intravenous route (e.g. by transfusion of infected blood or blood products, or by contaminated needles used by drug addicts, tattooists or acupuncturists), or by close personal contact, such as during sexual intercourse, particularly in male homosexuals. - The virus can be found in semen and saliva. - Vertical transmission from mother to child during parturition or soon after birth is the usual means of transmission worldwide. - Needle stick injuries, has resulted in a higher risk of hepatitis B in medical personnel.
+- Most patients have the virus without symptoms.
+Symptoms may appear after a year, 10 years, or when the patient becomes immune-compromised. - The hepatitis B virus is present world-wide with an estimated 300 million carriers.
+2 billion people have markers of infection - 400 million have chronic infection. - Spread of this virus is either by the intravenous route (e.g. by transfusion of infected blood or blood products, or by contaminated needles used by drug addicts, tattooists or acupuncturists), or by close personal contact, such as during sexual intercourse, particularly in male homosexuals. - The virus can be found in semen and saliva. - Vertical transmission from mother to child during parturition equipments used by the dentist. or soon after birth is the usual means of transmission worldwide. - Needle stick injuries, has resulted in a higher risk of hepatitis B in medical personnel.
+Medical staff may accidentally injure themselves with a needle after it has contacted a hepatitis B-infected patient, leading to transmission.